Wang Tingxiang: Biography

+Philosophical thought and works

 As a philosopher, he rejected Wang Yangming's teachings, but he also opposed Zhu Xi's orthodoxy.
 He disagreed with the prioritization of the principle of li and instead turned to the concept of qi in his search for the underlying unity of all things.
 This was influenced by the thoughts of Zhang Zai of the Song dynasty and Xue Xuan of the Ming.
 He believed that the universe and all its components originated from the primordial qi (yuanqi), which differed from Zhu's belief that the primordial principle was li and qi was simply a material manifestation of li.

 Wang's ideas were further developed by his contemporary, Luo Qinshun.
 Both thinkers aimed to construct a philosophy that was less moralizing and more empirical, a trend that would later dominate Chinese Confucian thought during the early Qing period.

 Wang's most significant work was Shenyan.
 His shorter writings, including correspondence and responses to friends, are collected in Wang Tingxiang ji.